LBHackney-IT/Data-Platform-Playbook/docs/playbook/using-glue-studio.md

 1. Within the _Create Job_ section, select **Source and target added to the graph** and select desired Source and Target values.
 1. Click the **Create** button.
 1. In the Visual editor that is now displayed, click on the _Data Source - S3_ box and in the _Data source properties - S3_ tab to set _S3 source type_ to **S3 location** and set the _S3 URL_ for the source data.
-1. Also _Data Target - S3_ box and in the _Data target properties - S3_ tab set the _S3 URL_ for the data target, usually your department folder in the Data Platform account (you can add additional folders at this point for your new data within your department folder). **Data source and data target (amongst other operations) must be set to be able to save the job.
+1. Also _Data Target - S3_ box and in the _Data target properties - S3_ tab set the _S3 URL_ for the data target, usually your department folder in the Data Platform account.
+_NB: You can add additional folders at this point for your new data within your department folder.
+All departments also have access to the unrestricted data zone, in order to add further cross-department insights_
+**Data source and data target (amongst other operations) must be set to be able to save the job.
 You can also apply _Transformations_ specific to your job via the Visual tab.
 See the [AWS Glue Studio Documentation][aws-glue-studio-documentation]**.
 1. To complete the set up you need to select the **Job details** tab.
 1. Complete the _Name_ and optional _Description_ fields.
 You may use this job as a template for repeat use, so a generic name to use as a template might be useful to begin with.
 1. Select **dataplatform-{environment}-glue-role**  where environment is either 'stg' or 'prod'; as the _IAM Role_ for the job.